Grand Canal, St. Mark’s Square, Campanile, Rialto Bridge … Venice is on nearly every Italy itinerary.

 The back streets of Venice

-Thanks to the tourist hordes and lines we have yet to enter any of the city's famous museums or churches.
+Thanks to the tourist hordes and ticket lines, we have yet to enter any of Venice’s famous museums or churches.
 Perhaps we will one day.
 Until that day arrives, we will always have our own precious memories of our brief glimpses into Venice’s daily life.

 Here are a few more shots from our walk around Venice.
-Feel free to pin, of course.
+Feel free to pin them, of course.
 We hope you enjoy them.